libsabl/patterns/patterns/record.md

 }

 /** The Invoice is a composition of the props, the mutators,
- * the relations, and a read-only `init` property which
+ * the relations, and a readonly `init` property which
  * returns the given record's initializer.
 It also
  * implements the simple RecordOf interface. */ export interface Invoice extends